gvwilson/sensibleadventures/misc/bear-02.md

 "I'm old enough to take care of myself!"
 Noxy said indignantly.

-"Just like you took care of Cloak?"
-Aft snapped.
+"Just like you took care of Charger?"

 "I will take responsibility for her," the prince said, stepping between the two.
-"The cloud can stable at the garrison house until they're able to catch up with you."
+"They can stay at the garrison house until they're able to catch up with you."

-Aft threw up her hands.
-"Like mother, like daughter," she said to no-one in particular.
+Aft threw up his hands.
+"Like mother, like daughter," he said to no-one in particular.
 "Do as you please---you always have.
 Just promise me you won't go looking for trouble."

-"I never go *looking* for trouble," Noxy muttered, but Aft was already climbing back onto her cloud.
-A few moments later she was airborne, heading west with the rest of the herd.
+"I never go *looking* for trouble," Noxy muttered, but Aft was already climbing back onto his cloud.
+A few moments later he was airborne, heading west with the rest of the herd.

 The prince's carefully polite expression turned wistful as he watched the clouds fly away.
 "Can you two make it to Apple Bridge?" he asked Noxy.

-She put her hand on Cloak's flank and closed her eyes to mind-speak with him before nodding.
+She put her hand on Charger's flank and closed her eyes to mind-speak with him before nodding.
 "Yes, if we go slowly.
 I've been pushing him pretty hard to keep up with the others," she added, feeling a sudden pang of guilt.
 "I think that's why we couldn't get away from the